PCSK9: Monoclonal antibodies

 A number of monoclonal antibodies that bind to and inhibit PCSK9 near the catalytic domain were in clinical trials as of 2014.
 These include evolocumab (Amgen), bococizumab (Pfizer), and alirocumab (Sanofi/Regeneron Pharmaceuticals).
 As of July 2015, the EU approved these drugs including Evolocumab/Amgen according to Medscape news agency report.
-A meta-analysis of 24 clinical trials has shown that monoclonal antibodies against PCSK9 can reduce cholesterol, cardiac events and all-cause mortality.
+PCSK9 inhibitors have been shown to significantly reduce LDL-C levels and increase HDL-C levels significantly.
+They were found to lower the incidence of myocardial infarction and stroke in individuals at high cardiovascular risk (over 15% using PREDICT cardiovascular disease calculator), such as those with at least five risk factors, established cardiovascular disease, or hereditary lipid disorders without cardiovascular risk factor, but not in those at low to moderate risk.
+A 2023 meta-analysis has indicated that alirocumab may reduce all-cause mortality, whereas evolocumab has no significant effect on all-cause mortality.
+The efficacy of bococizumab remains unclear, as its development was discontinued by Pfizer in 2016.
 The most recent guidelines for cholesterol management from the American Heart Association and American College of Cardiology now provide guidance for when PCSK9 inhibitors should be considered, particularly focusing on cases in which maximally tolerated statin and ezetimibe fail to achieve goal LDL reduction.

 A possible side effect of the monoclonal antibody might be irritation at the injection site.
 Before the infusions, participants received oral corticosteroids, histamine receptor blockers, and acetaminophen to reduce the risk of infusion-related reactions, which by themselves will cause several side effects.

 Peptide mimics

-Peptides that mimick the EGFA domain of the LDLR that binds to PCSK9 have been developed to inhibit PCSK9.